quixio/quix-docs/docs/platform/how-to/webapps/write.md

 writing data to the stream.

 In the request data, `Location` is also an optional, but an important property.
-Location allows you to organise your streams under directories in the Data Catalogue.
+Location allows you to organize your streams under directories in the Data Catalogue.

 When you are creating the stream, you can add optional metadata about